salastro/DEAT/README.md

 - Scrape product information (title, price, and image URL) from an ecommerce website
 - Easy customization to adapt to different websites
 - Async/await syntax for better readability and error handling
+- Proxy support to bypass IP-based blocking and improve anonymity
+- Parallel scraping for improved performance and speed

 ## Requirements